National Guidelines for Sustainable Data Center Development in India

 4. Resource Circularity – Transforming By-Products into Urban Assets

-Data centres consume water, generate significant low-grade heat, and produce noise —
+Data centres consume water, generate significant low-grade heat, and produce noise — all of which can be redirected as valuable resources.

-Heat Recovery and Circular Flow Diagram:
+Heat Recovery and Circular Flow Diagram

 Implementation Roadmap

-- Integrate these standards into state industrial policies and environmental clearances for seamless adoption.
+Integrate these standards into state industrial policies and environmental clearances for seamless adoption.

 Comments